FN (motorcycle): 1937 Supercharged ohc twin

-Lambert Schepers and FN (1952 - 1988)
+Lambert Schepers and FN (1952–1988)

 Lambert Schepers started his FN career in the repair and restoration section, where he dealt with repairing and restoring FN models from 1902 to 1930.
 During this period he mastered all technical facets of FN motors.

-In 1953, he went to German to do military service, and because of his knowledge and training, he was assigned to military despatch duty.
+In 1953, he went to Germany to do military service, and because of his knowledge and training, he was assigned to military despatch duty.
 He carried the mail from barracks to barracks on a Type 13 450 cc sv FN army motorcycle.

 In 1955, he returned to FN, where he was employed in the competition department.
 The department competed in three different branches of the motor sport, observed trials, motocross, and the 24 hours.
 Lambert mainly competed in the trials rides, but also the 24 hours endurance events.

 He was also engaged in the testing of new models and engines, subjecting them to high mileages and varying conditions, on the Francochamps circuit, and in the neighbouring Ardennes, along with his colleagues Samovic, George René, Walravens and Marcel Dubois, and their fitters Michel Collard and Stefan.
 He had another close colleague, Jean Somja who competed in motocross.
 They would do 300 km daily on the 50 cc bikes, and 500 km on the larger bikes, regardless of weather conditions.

 Lambert rode in Belgian observed trials competitions and he won for FN from 1955 to 1960 almost all national 50 cc competitions that there were to be won in Belgium.
 He won the 24-hour Oudenaarde, which reduced many of the lone riders to total exhaustion.

 In 1960, Lambert went international, riding in France and Austria.
 In Austria he participated in the Six Days on an FN 75 cc machine, along with 356 other entrants.
 After three days, half were gone.
 He damaged his bike on the fifth day, losing his oil through a blown gasket, and forced to retire.
 Belgian Television has much archival footage of the 24 hours Austrian event, some of it critical of the levels of exhaustion inflicted on riders, and characterising 24 hours events as "bad sport".

 The high point for Lambert Schepers came in 1960 when he became Champion of Belgium in the trials competition, and was presented with a gold medal, but after the Belgian Championships FN closed the racing department.
 Lambert had a new position with FN in 1961, testing combat plane motors, such as the Spitfire, Avon, Lorenda, Starfire, Mirage, and finally, the F16.

 He and his sons continued involvement in motocross, and his son Guido rode in the Juniors against George Jobe, where they were each other's greatest competitor.
 Guido's education took precedence over competition, while George Jobe went on to a 1983 250 cc world motocross championship title.
 In 1988 Lambert retired on a well earned pension.